Gabriola Health Care Foundation

 (3) must supervise the other officers in the execution of their duties.

-58. The vice president must carry out the duties of the president during the president's absence.
+58. The vice president must carry out the duties of the president during the president's absence or if the president is unable to act.

-(4) have custody of the common seal of the society.
+(5) have custody of the common seal of the Society.

 (1) keep the financial records, including books of account, necessary to comply with the Society Act, and